Universal Help Module

 This project was the first of its kind where many different organizations worked together to align and implement this product over the span of 2 years.

-I collaborated with 50+ Business Stakeholders, Sales Specialists, Customer Service Agents, Product Managers, Engineers, QA, Data Scientists, Taxonomists, Data Analysts, Program Managers, Scrum Masters, Content Strategists, Researchers, and Visual Designers.
+🔆 I collaborated with 40+ Business Stakeholders, Sales Specialists, Support Agents, Product Managers, Engineers, Data Scientists, Taxonomists, Data Analysts, Content Strategists, Researchers, Visual Designers, Program Managers, and Scrum Masters.

 Design Principles